bgveenstra/cs-lessons/computer-architecture.md

 ![computer block diagram - input, output, and memory connected to processor](http://onlinemca.com/mca_course/kurukshetra_university/semester1/c/img_c/comp_block_diagram.png)

 You're already familiar with a few input and output devices.
-If you've shopped for a computer recently, you've also heard information about computers' memory and processor specifics in product information.
+If you've shopped for a computer recently, you've also heard information about computers' memory and processor loadouts.

-## Memory

 ### Bits and Binary Notation

+Let's look at **how the computer "sees" and stores information**.

 Computers store information in binary notation, as series of `1`s and `0`s called bits.
 Think about what how much information one bit can hold.

-Pair up and discuss:
+Pair up for 30 seconds and discuss:

 1. ... would you be able to tell someone whether you walked to class this morning with only bit (one `0` or `1`)?

 1. ... could you tell someone your birthday with only one bit?

+--

 <details>
   <summary>How many different answers or alternatives can one bit represent?</summary>